abergs/docs-playground/src/guide/plans.md

 |Service level agreement|1 SLA|No SLA|No SLA|

-## Select the plan that is right for you organization
+## Select the plan that is right for your organization

 <!-- ![Developer plan](./developer-pricing.png) -->
+#### Developer plan
-The developer plan is the free teir of Passwordless.dev.
+The free teir of Passwordless.dev.
 With this plan we aim to support community projects and spread the adoption of passwordless technologies.

 Where to use the features of Developer plan:
 * Sign up
 * Sign in

 <!-- ![Pro plan](./pro-pricing.png) -->
+#### Pro plan
-The pro plan brings Passwordless and FIDO2 to and brings it to your large scale application
+Bring Passwordless and FIDO2 to your large scale application.

 Where to use the features of Pro plan:
 * Sign up
 * Sign in

-[Teams plan]
+#### Teams plan
 Bring passwordless to your internal applications and team members.
-Secure your businnes technology today!
-Introducing WebAuthn to team members can seamlessly increase the security of your organization.
+Modernize existing enterprise applications and enable secure passkey access for your teams.

 * For more information on seat availabliity and pricing for Team plans, [Contact us](https://bitwarden.com/contact/).

 Where to use features of a Team Plan: